influxdata/docs-v2/content/influxdb/v2.5/query-data/influxql/explore-data/regular-expressions.md

 | :------------------ | ---------------------:|
 | 1970-01-01T00:00:00Z |  4.4418434585|

-This query uses the InfluxQL [MEAN() function](/influxdb/v2.5/query-data/influxql/view-functions/aggregates/#mean) to calculate the average `water_level` across all data that have a tag value for `location`.
+This query uses the InfluxQL [MEAN() function](/influxdb/v2.5/query-data/influxql/view-functions/aggregates/#mean) to calculate the average `water_level` across all data with a tag value for `location`.

 #### Use a regular expression to specify a field value in the WHERE clause